codesnerd/teaching-git/easy-to-follow-steps.md

 # Git and Github

+These are easy to follow steps to push code to github. (for theory of git [visit this page](./README.md))

-1. Install Git from the [official website](https://git-scm.com/downloads).
+1. Install Git from the [git-scm.com/downloads](https://git-scm.com/downloads).

 1. `git --version` command should return the Git version that is installed on your computer.

 1. Type this in terminal with your credentials.

    ```bash